 - Professional résumé

-Top Fields of Study for Your Master’s Degree
+Top Fields for Your Maryland Master’s

 In Maryland’s economy and job market, you’ll find several fields for master’s graduates with high returns on investment (ROI).
 Below are five of the top fields to consider, based on job growth projections, salary potential, and the prevalence of strong programs in Maryland’s universities.